Ilias-Paralikas/early_exit/README.md

 2. Define a class that splits your model into nn.Sequentail Subbolocks that, in turn all belong to an nn.Sequential Container, named "self.net" (see demo.ipynb, SplitModel class)

-3. Define the following parameters
+3. Call the function with the following parameters

 | Parameter               | Type                                      | Description                                                                 |